 Eleanor is a London-based director and choreographer.
 A trained ballet and contemporary dancer, Eleanor is undertaking a BADC course in stage combat and expanding her work to include fight and intimacy choreography.
-Eleanor read English at Trinity College, Cambridge where she was a choral and academic scholar and directed several productions for the Cambridge University Opera Society.
+Eleanor read English at Trinity College, Cambridge where she was a choral and academic scholar and directed several productions for the Cambridge University Opera Society including Bizet's Carmen.
 Eleanor recently directed Mozart’s Die Zauberflöte (Opera Kensington); and is currently working on a double-bill of Menotti’s The Boy Who Grew Too Fast and Puccini’s Gianni Schicchi (Southgate Youth Opera).
-Eleanor has also worked professionally as an Assistant Director for Stuart Barker on Rossini’s La Cenerentola (British Youth Opera) and Daisy Evans on Puccini’s La Bohème (Hampstead Garden Opera).
+Eleanor has also worked professionally as an Assistant Director for Stuart Barker on Rossini’s La Cenerentola (British Youth Opera); Daisy Evans on Puccini’s La Bohème (Hampstead Garden Opera); and James Hurley on his production of Massenet's Chérubin (Royal Academy Opera).
 She has also assisted on and observed several productions as part of the Arcola's Grimeborn Festival including Scott Joplin's Treemonisha (Spectra Ensemble), and Julia Burbach's staging of Wagner's Das Rheingold.
-Currently she is assisting James Hurley on his production of Massenet's Chérubin (Royal Academy Opera).
-Eleanor wrote and directed Green Opera's inaugural production, Fillu, and is directing their première of Karolina Csàthy's play Gesualdo.
+Eleanor wrote and directed Green Opera's inaugural production, Fillu, and most recently directed their première of Karolina Csàthy's Gesualdo.

 Jonathan Whiting Composer-in-Residence